gaboesquivel/gaboesquivel.com/source/_posts/2014-04-28-configuring-zsh-on-mac-osx.md

 The Shell is an application that offers interactive console or terminal access to a computer system.
 It lets you interact with applications on your computer through command line.

-_A command-line interface (CLI) is a mechanism for interacting with a computer operating system or software by typing commands to perform specific tasks… This method of instructing a computer to perform a given task is referred to as “entering” a command: the system waits for the user to conclude the submitting of the text command by pressing the “Enter” key (a descendant of the “carriage return” key of a typewriter keyboard).
-A command-line interpreter then receives, parses, and executes the requested user command._ -[Wikipedia](http://en.wikipedia.org/wiki/Command-line_interface)
+A command-line interface (CLI) is a mechanism for interacting with a computer operating system or software by typing commands to perform specific tasks… This method of instructing a computer to perform a given task is referred to as “entering” a command: the system waits for the user to conclude the submitting of the text command by pressing the “Enter” key (a descendant of the “carriage return” key of a typewriter keyboard).
+A command-line interpreter then receives, parses, and executes the requested user command.

 Most operating systems offer a command line interface, but that doesn't mean the built-in version is best.
 MAC OS X comes with [terminal](http://en.wikipedia.org/wiki/Terminal_(OS_X)), however there's a terminal emulator for Mac OS X that is more customizable and does amazing things out-of-the-box, it's called [iTerm](http://www.iterm2.com/#/section/home).
 If you are using a windows machine I'd recommend you installing [cygwin](http://lifehacker.com/179514/geek-to-live--introduction-to-cygwin-part-i).